MosDevx/FindersKeepers/README.md

 # 📖 [FindersKeepers] <a name="about-project"></a>

-**[FindersKeepers]** is a search engine application that allows users to seacrh for popular articles.
+**[FindersKeepers]** is a search engine application that allows users to search for popular articles.

 ## 🛠 Built With <a name="built-with"></a>